hypercore-protocol/p2p-multiwriter-with-autobase/problems/04a/readme.md

 The two new forks are at the "tip" of the causal stream, and everything behind B7 remains the same.
 This property will be extremely useful in the next section, where we show how causal streams can be used to generate indexes over Autobase inputs.

-## Next Up: Indexing
+## Next Up: Linearized Views

-Now that you've seen how Autobase can generate a deterministic ordering over messages in many input Hypercores, we'll walk through how to make use of that ordering to generate shareable, Hypercore-based indexes over those inputs.
+Now that you've seen how Autobase can generate a deterministic ordering over messages in many input Hypercores, we'll walk through how to make use of that ordering to generate shareable, Hypercore-based views over those inputs.

 Continue to [Problem 4b](../04b) when ready.